-If you’ve never ordered a custom frame before (or even if you have) and you’re wondering how the process of ordering a Strong Frame works, click on this image for a quick overview or see the process in more detail in the drop-downs below.
+If you’ve never ordered a custom frame before (or even if you have) and you’re wondering how the process of ordering a Strong Frame works, click on this image for a quick overview or see the process in more detail below.
 You can also pick up a phone and call or send me an email with your questions.

-Click on the sections below to learn more about each stage of the order process.
+Scroll down to learn more about each stage of the order process.

 We’ll also talk about the reason you’re buying a new frame.
 Is it because you don’t have one, you need to solve fit or handling problems, you like to buy new frames, etc. We’ll also talk about the riding you do, you want to do, and your expectations for the new frame.

 At the end of the conversation we’ll give you a price estimate.
 Usually, we can give you an exact price but quite often all choices have not been finalized, so an exact price will not be available.
 Then we’ll get your contact information, take your deposit ($1000, payable by check, all major credit cards or PayPal), put you in the queue, and give you an estimated delivery date.
 You can also place a deposit here on our site and we’ll contact you to start the order process once we’re notified of the transaction.
 Deposits are non-refundable after 7 days of receipt date.